mscbmlab/mscbmlab/README.md

 ![](https://github.com/mscbmlab/mscbmlab/blob/main/ms.png)
 #
-The **MSCBM Lab** is led by Prof. Hemi Luan, PhD, and is a part of the School of Biomedical and Pharmaceutical Sciences,[GDUT](https://english.gdut.edu.cn/About_Us/About_GDUT.htm), China.
+The MSCBM Lab is led by **Prof. Hemi Luan**, PhD, and is a part of the School of Biomedical and Pharmaceutical Sciences,[GDUT](https://english.gdut.edu.cn/About_Us/About_GDUT.htm), China.
 We work at the intersection of Mass pectrometry and computational biomedicine.The broad goal of our research is to gain mechanistic insights about human health by using mass spectrometry.

 #### Contents
 - [Things We work with](#things-we-work-with)